ENVIRONMENTAL IMPACT

 Source: U.S. DOE, 2024

-What cleaning your inbox actually saves
+What cleaning your inbox actually does

-Less data stored = fewer data centers built
+Less data stored = less pressure to build new data centers

 What Gmailytics users have saved so far